michael-zucchetta/bauta/Readme.md

 python train.py --data_path=DATA_FOLDER --reset_model=y --batch_size=4
 ```

-For next time you try to train, you will have to reuse the model and thus
+For next time you try to train, you will have to reuse the model and thus:
 ```
 python train.py --data_path=DATA_FOLDER --batch_size=4
 ```

+Other optional parameters are:

+* `learning_rate`: the learning rate for the bauta network

+* `momentum`: the momentum of the Stochastic Gradient Descent

+* `gpu`: which gpu you prefer to use

+* `visual_logging`: provides the visual representation of what is going on during the training (eg. check the masks at some stage)